-Non-concessional (after-tax) contributions are not usually taxed unless you exceed the non-concessional cap of $100,000* for the 2018/2019 financial year.
-A tax of 47% will apply to the excess.
+Non-concessional (after-tax) contributions are not usually taxed unless you exceed the non-concessional cap of $100,000* pa for the 2019/20 financial year.
+A tax of 47% may apply to the excess.

 * If you are under 65 years, you may make non-concessional contributions of up to three times the annual non-concessional contributions cap in a single year by bringing forward your non-concessional contributions cap for a two- or three-year period.
 If eligible, when you make contributions greater than the annual cap, you automatically gain access to future-year caps.
 This is known as the ‘bring-forward’ arrangement.

 Investment earnings are taxed up to 15% in a super fund.
-Tax payable on earnings from Australian and International shares may be reduced by imputation and foreign tax credits.
-Capital gains tax of 10% is payable on any investment held for more than 12 months.
+Tax payable on earnings from Australian and international shares may be reduced by imputation and foreign tax credits.
+Capital gains tax of 10% is payable on the sale of any investment held for more than 12 months.
 Investment earnings tax is usually deducted before crediting rates are applied to your account.

-If you are under age 60, your benefit consists of two components – a tax-free and a taxable component.
-The taxable component is made up of a taxed and untaxed amount (this is discussed in greater detail later on).
+If you are under age 60, your benefit may consist of two components – a tax-free component and a taxable component.
+The taxable component may be made up of a taxed element and an untaxed element (this is discussed in greater detail later).